If you’re concerned your mental health is impacting the way you manage your money, we have a range of services available to support you.

 You can also speak to us through the Chat tab on the side of this page, however we may not be able to support all queries through this channel.
 If the ‘Chat’ option is not on the side of the page, this means we have no available agents.
 If this is the case, please try one of the alternative contact options.

 Visit a branch

 Getting help from someone else

 If you feel it’s too much to manage your account, you can empower someone to act on your behalf.
-You need to either obtain a Power of Attorney first or we can arrange to set up a Third Party mandate for you.
+You need to obtain a Power of Attorney first, or we can arrange to set up a Third Party mandate for you.

-If you want to learn more about mental health, the NHS website is a good place to start.
+If you'd like more information about what a Power of Attorney does, the Citizens Advice website is a good place to start.

 Telephone 116 123